Lookyloo/PyLookyloo/README.md

 ```
 You can add the following paramaters to the enqueue fuction:
 ```
-    quiet      Return only the uuid
+    quiet      Return only the UUID
     listing    Should the report be publicly listed. user_agent Set your own user agent
     Depth      Set the analysis depth.
 Can not be more than in config